mliew21396/remote-work-u2/week-6/8-cultural-blog.md

 ## Release 0: Create the Template

-Create a new HTML file in your blog-posts [USERNAME].github.io website.
-Name it `week6_cultural_blog.html`.
-Copy the Code from your `blog_template`.
+In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c6-stereotype-threat.html`.

 ## Release 1: Research

-Claude M. Steele has spent his life researching minority underachievement and developed a theory called "Stereotype Threat."
+Claude M. Steele has spent his life researching minority under-achievement and developed a theory called "Stereotype Threat."
 Conduct your own research about stereotype threat.
 Identify times when you felt it.
 How did it affect your achievement?
 What questions did you ask yourself?
 Did you feel it physically?
 If you don't think you've ever felt it, can you imagine some groups that might?
 What could you do to help others in that situation?

 #### Example Resources:
 - [Whistling Vivaldi (book)](http://www.amazon.com/Whistling-Vivaldi-Stereotypes-Affect-Issues/dp/0393339726) - If you have quite a bit of time and want to go well beyond an hour.